-In a match between the Commonwealth XI and Bombay Governor’s XI that came to an end exactly 62 years ago, a venerable man in his seventies made his debut in First-Class cricket.
+In a match between the Commonwealth XI and Bombay Governor’s XI on November 25, 1950, Raja Maharaj Singh, a venerable man in his seventies made his debut in First-Class cricket.
 Arunabha Sengupta recounts the curious tale of the oldest First-Class cricketer in the history of the game.

 Raja Maharaj Singh hailed from the Kapurthala royal family.
 Born in 1878, he was 70 by the time he became the first Indian Governor of Bombay.